N1K340/CrewPackXP/README.md

 Hot Start Challenger 650:
 * Takeoff calls by both crew based on the Speed entries on the EFIS with automatic engagement of FLCH at 1,000 ft AGL.
-Note: Thurst values require CDU 3 to be on the thrust ref page for departure, the script will make an attempt to select the page during takeoff.
+Note: Thurst values require CDU 3 to be on the thrust ref page for departure, the script will make an attempt to select the page during takeoff or default to 90% N1.
 * Localiser and Glide Slope Calls if the APPR mode is armed.
 * Landing reverse calls
 * 1'000 ft to go on altitude captures.